 School of Art Tuition Waivers

-Students enrolled as an art major at Illinois State University are eligible to apply for tuition waivers.
-These awards are granted on the basis of artistic ability and performance based on a portfolio review.
-An application form, a portfolio and/or evidence of scholarly production must be submitted to the School of Art Office.
+Students who have chosen to be art majors at Illinois State University are eligible to apply for tuition waivers.
+Both prospective students and current students are eligible for these awards.
+Tuition waivers are granted on the basis of artistic ability and performance based on a portfolio review.

 Friends of the Arts Academic Support Grants

 The Friends of the Arts offer grants to support College of Fine Arts artistic projects, events, visiting artists, and student travel.
 Grants are available of up to $500 for an individual and up to $1,000 for a group.
 Learn more and find out how you can apply.

 Those enrolled in an Illinois State University School of Art degree program are eligible to receive an up to $200 monetary award on behalf of the Friends of the Arts.
 Those students who can demonstrate their scholarly performance through artistic ability in either studio practice, art history, or art education studies may submit an application as well as a portfolio and/or evidence of scholarly production to the School of Art Office.

 The Laura Kowalski Art Scholarship is open to all undergraduate students enrolled in the School of Art.
 The BFA committee will select the recipient based on the overall artistic quality of the artwork.